complexdatacollective/network-canvas-monorepo/apps/documentation/docs/desktop/project-information/security-model.en.md

 Your device(s) should be configured with strong passwords and to lock automatically from inactivity - or better yet should be manually locked when not in use.
 This is to prevent access to data when you or the user are not present.

-### Data in transit

-Data transferred between Server and Interviewer is encrypted using TLS.

-- Protocols: when using the "Import from Server" feature in Interviewer
-- Session data: when using the "Export to Server" feature in Interviewer

-Additionally, metadata is transferred between Server and Interview when pairing devices.
-This is done using Secretbox from [libsodium](https://doc.libsodium.org/), using the pairing code as an "out of band" key exchange.

-#### VPN

-It is strongly advised that a VPN is used when using Server in tandem with Interviewer.
-You may be using one already if you use a device managed by an IT department.
-Using a VPN will provide more comprehensive security for the transmission of data, as although every effort has been made to ensure security between the apps, this is much more likely to include bugs that the tried and battle tested VPN tools that already exist.